1 Introduction from the Chief Executive Officer

 We are committed to improving our practices to combat slavery and human trafficking.
-We have a zero-tolerance approach to modern slavery across all areas of our organisation, as well as in our supply chains.
+We have a zero- tolerance approach to modern slavery across all areas of our organization, as well as in our supply chain.
 We are committed to ensuring we are not connected to modern slavery in any way.
 We aim to ensure that our business operates in an open and transparent way and our approach to tackling modern slavery throughout our supply chains is consistent with our obligations under the Modern Slavery Act 2015.

-Bell Integration is an IT Services and Consulting company focused on reducing the cost of IT, helping IT improve service delivery and sustainability and operates across Europe, the Far East and the USA.
+Bell is an IT Services and Consultancy company, focused on reducing the cost of IT, helping IT improve service delivery and sustainability and operates across Europe, Asia and the USA.